Best Places to Keep Your Emergency Fund

 Unlike regular savings accounts, money market savings accounts may come with a debit card, check-writing privileges or both, depending on where you bank.
 That can make a money market account very convenient if you need to make an emergency purchase or write a check to cover an unanticipated expense.

-You are still limited to six withdrawals per month with these accounts so a money market account should be earmarked for emergencies only.
-Another potential downside is that money market accounts may require a higher minimum deposit to open.
-For example, instead of getting your emergency fund started with $1, you may need $2,500 or more to open an account.
+A potential downside is that money market accounts may require a higher minimum deposit to open.
+For example, instead of getting your emergency fund started with $1, you may need $100 or more to open an account.
 That could put a money market account out of reach, at least in the short term until you've had a chance to increase your savings cushion.

 Certificates of Deposit (CDs)

 Certificates of deposit or CDs are time accounts and they work a little differently than a high-yield savings or money market account.
-Instead of being able to dip into your savings up to six times a month, a CD requires you to commit to leaving your savings alone for a set period of time.
+A CD requires you to commit to leaving your savings alone for a set period of time.
 This can range from 30 days up to 10 years, depending on the CD term you choose.
 Once that term ends, your CD matures and you can withdraw your initial deposit, along with the interest earned.

 The positives of using a CD for an emergency fund is that you may be able to get an even better APY than you would with a savings or money market account, and CDs typically have no monthly or maintenance fees.
 A drawback, however, is the early withdrawal penalty that can be imposed if you withdraw money from a CD ahead of its maturity date.
 This penalty can be a flat fee or a percentage of the interest earned.